ExcogitatorWarrior/AI-control-base-service/README.md

 "The play arguably equates love and sex with death.
 Throughout the story, both Romeo and Juliet, along with the other characters, fantasise about it as a dark being, often equating it with a lover. "

 "Romeo's dagger, saying "O happy dagger!
 This is thy sheath.
 There rust, and let me die.""
 O HAPPY NUCLEAR DAGGER!

+er "beauty makes / This vault a feasting presence full of light.
+I LOVE HER SO MUCH